Tariffs vs. Duties: What’s the Difference, and Why Should You Care?

 Countries often impose retaliatory tariffs when trade disputes arise.
 For example, if the U.S. places high tariffs on Chinese electronics, China may respond with tariffs on American agricultural products.
 These tit-for-tat policies can lead to prolonged trade wars, which disrupt global supply chains and economic stability.

-Here’s an interactive map that shows a detailed overview of the current global distribution of Trump’s tariffs and retaliatory measures.
+Here’s an interactive map that shows a detailed overview of the current global distribution of Trump’s tariffs and retaliatory measures by affected countries.

 Duties: Tariffs’ close cousin